-The recent launch of Working on the Road: The Unconventional Guide to Full-Time Freedom represents over a year and a half of work, and I’m thrilled it has finally hit the market.
+The recent launch of Working on the Road: The Unconventional Guide to Full-Time Freedom (since discontinued) represents over a year and a half of work, and I’m thrilled it has finally hit the market.
 I expect it will kick out a nice little chunk of income in 2015, and will generate passive income in months and years to come.
 In recent years I’ve been attentive to developing various forms of passive income (such as affiliate sales, books, and more), and 2015 will be a year of reaping the dividends of this work.

 If you’ve read between the lines in the last few months, you’ll know I’ve been bound for some life changes.
 I’m no longer inspired by a life of sitting in front of a computer and being tied to the internet every day, and I’m taking measures to find other ways to earn money and engage the world in a different way.